Bonus Pick: VigilKids

 - Free vs. paid balance: The free version should feel complete enough to build a habit.
 Paying later should unlock extras — not fix what's missing.

-The best long-distance couple apps combine all of the above: they’re private, consistent, emotionally engaging, and easy to use — even if one partner is on Android and the other on iPhone.
+The best long-distance couple apps combine all of the above: they're private, time-zone friendly, emotionally engaging, and easy to use — even if one partner is on Android and the other on iPhone.

 PART 2.
 Comparison Table: At a Glance